 almost 6 years by Wendy Trembecki 5 / 5I visited The Cottesbrooke Hall Plant Finders Fair at the end of June 2008 and enjoyed a wonderful day among the stalls of wonderful specialist nurseries exhibiting wonderful and unusual plants.
 It was a great day out with lot's of stalls also selling garden paraphernalia too.
 I enjoyed the gardens immensely as they were also open, although the house was not.
 Yesterday though I returned to visit the house and was completely amazed by the treasures that are inside.
 It really is a lovely place with something for everyone and I can't wait for next year's Plant Finders Fair!

-almost 6 years by Rita 5 / 5What an enchanting place!!!
+about 6 years by Rita 5 / 5What an enchanting place!!!
 It is so secreted away and just so perfect it's beyond words!

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.